-A Tradition of VegetarianismLatin America may have a reputation for meat heavy dishes, but its ancient civilizations lived off a diet consisting predominantly of fruit, vegetables and beans.
-Remember this is the continent that gave us quinoa!
-The Incan, Mayan and Aztec empires survived on mainly vegetarian diets.
-Even to this day, vegetables, fruits and rootcrops remain staples of meals.
+A Tradition of VegetarianismLatin America may have a reputation for meat-heavy dishes, but its ancient civilisations lived off a diet consisting predominantly of fruit, vegetables and beans.
+Remember, this is the continent that gave us quinoa!
+The Inca, Maya and Aztec empires survived on mainly vegetarian diets.
+Even to this day, vegetables, fruits and root crops remain staples of meals.
 In Mexico today, there are 59 native types of corn, and Peru has 4,000 different varieties of potatoes.
 There are more than 100 different variations of quinoa, predominantly produced in the Andean regions of Peru, Ecuador, Bolivia, Colombia and Argentina.

-There are many Vegan and Vegetarian friendly restaurants in every major city throughout Latin America.
+There are many vegan and vegetarian-friendly restaurants in every major city throughout Latin America.
 In the smaller towns and villages, there will always be vegetarian/vegan options on the menu, generally amongst the more traditional cuisine choices.
 In Mexico, try quesadillas, tortilla soup or frijoles (refried beans).
-Enjoy vegan empanadas or a quinoa salad in Chile or have vegetarian arroz tapado (mushrooms on rice) or avocado risotto in Peru.
-In Brazil, tutu com feijão (mashed beans with manioc flour) or pão de queijo (savoury cheese buns) are popular vegetarian dishes, while arepas are in high demand in Colombia.
+Enjoy vegan empanadas or a quinoa salad in Chile, or have vegetarian Arroz Tapado (mushrooms on rice) or avocado risotto in Peru.
+In Brazil, Tutu de Feijão (mashed beans with manioc flour) or Pão de Queijo (savoury cheese buns) are popular vegetarian dishes, while arepas are in high demand in Colombia.
 Rest assured, travelling around Latin America as a vegetarian or vegan will open you up to a new and exciting world of flavours and dishes that you will want to bring home with you.

-Hands-on Cooking ClassesWe work with an exclusive selection of both renowned chefs and local home cooks who welcome visitors into their restaurants and homes to teach them the secrets of their favourite dishes and in doing so, sharing the history and traditions that have shaped their cuisine.
-We can arrange for a famous local chef to give a private demonstration of how they make one of their iconic dishes.
-For a more hands on experience, we have local home cooks who will take guests to their local food market to navigate the colourful food stalls and walk them through the local produce while shopping for ingredients for the cooking class.
-Back home, there will be hands-on lessons on how to make their favourite national dishes, ending with a sumptous meal made with the help of the guests themselves.
+Hands-on Cooking ClassesWe work with an exclusive selection of both renowned chefs and local home cooks who welcome visitors into their restaurants and homes to teach them the secrets of their favourite dishes, thereby sharing the history and traditions that have shaped their cuisine.
+We can arrange for a famous local chef to give a private demonstration of how to prepare one of his/her iconic dishes.
+For a more hands-on experience, we have local home cooks who will take guests to their local food market to navigate the colourful food stalls and walk them through the local produce while shopping for ingredients for the cooking class.
+Back home, there will be hands-on lessons on how to make their favourite national dishes, ending with a sumptuous meal made with the help of the guests themselves.

 Fine RestaurantsDining together must be one of the world’s oldest and most enjoyable traditions.
-When travelling, we must rely on restaurants to fulfill this ancient ceremony.
+When travelling, we must rely on restaurants to fulfil this ancient ceremony.
 We have an intimate knowledge of the local food scene and can guide you in your restaurant choices.
-We have special access to those “hard to get into” restaurants that regularly grace the World’s Top 50 List, as well as a list of those out of the way, hole in the wall restaurants that only locals will know.
+We have special access to those “hard to get into” restaurants that regularly grace the World’s Top 50 List, as well as a list of those out-of-the-way, hole-in-the-wall restaurants that only locals will know.
 We can pre-book some or all your restaurant reservations, or we can have our local guides assist you with reservations and recommendations on the day based on your mood.
-Either way, we do recommend at least once or twice to go out and explore on your own, as discovering your own hidden gem can be one of the most rewarding travel experiences.
+Either way, we do recommend that you go out, at least once or twice, to explore on your own, as discovering your own hidden gem can be one of the most rewarding travel experiences.

-Cuy, Peru - Roasted guinea pig, a sometimes controversial dish for pet lovers but in Peru, guinea pigs are no more companions than chickens.
+Cuy, Peru - Roasted guinea pig, a sometimes controversial dish for pet lovers but in Peru, guinea pigs are not reared as domesticated pets but purely bred for food, and have been a source of nutritious food for the Inca for centuries.
 Sometimes, the meat is served off the bone and could be easily mistaken for richly spiced rabbit.
 However, the true Peruvian way consists of eating the whole thing, barbecued and served on a spit.

 Sopa de Mondongo, Colombia - a thick, chunky soup full of pork meat, sausage, and the key ingredient, beef tripe.
-The tripe soaks up all of the spices and seasoning used to make the punchy broth and the result is a delicious, fiery stew served with rice and cool avocado to balance the flavors.
+The tripe soaks up all of the spices and seasonings used to make the punchy broth and the result is a delicious, fiery stew served with rice and cool avocado to balance the flavours.

 Huitlacoche, Mexico - also known as corn mushroom or Mexican truffle, it is a fungus which randomly grows on organic corn.
-It is delicious but also rare and as it develops on the corn ears as they ripen after the rainy season.
+It is delicious but also rare, as it develops on the corn ears as they ripen after the rainy season.